iphuphadigital/article-comments-api/README.md

 1. Run `cp .env.example .env` to create your own local dotenv file.
 2. Run `npm install` to install all required dependencies.
 3. Follow the instructions to obtain a service account's credentials file.
-4. Save the file.
+4. Save the file as credentials.json at the project's root folder.
 If you use a file name besides credentials.json, you should update the .gitignore, webpack.config.js, and dotenv file with the new name (we recommend you use credentials.json).

 ### Development